Top Ten Most Bizarre Deaths in History

 8 Man Killed by Meteorite

-A recent piece of evidence shows that back in August 22 1888, meteorites sprinkled the sky in Iraq, killing one man from one of the meteorites.
-Apparently, another person was also struck, but that only left them paralyzed.
+Recent evidence shows that on August 22, 1888, meteorites fell in Iraq, killing one man.
+Another person was struck and left paralyzed.
 This is the only confirmed evidence of a person being killed by a meteorite.

-That's funny too yet fascinating at the same time.
+That's funny yet fascinating at the same time.

 9 Kurt Gödel (Iophobia)

-This was a known logician and mathematician (also known of his paranoid personality) who feared being served by other people other than his wife since he was extremely paranoid of getting poisoned.
-During when his wife was sent into a hospital for more than several months, Kurt Godel eventually died of starvation due to his fear.
+Kurt Gödel was a well-known logician and mathematician with a paranoid personality.
+He feared being served by anyone other than his wife, fearing poisoning.
+When his wife was hospitalized for several months, Gödel eventually died of starvation due to his fear of being poisoned.

 10 Robert Williams (Robot)

-Robert Williams (not the basketball player) but a factory worker who worked in an assembly plant, was the first documented person to be crushed and killed by a robot's arm when he climbed into a storage rack.
+Robert Williams, a factory worker, was the first documented person to be crushed and killed by a robot's arm when he climbed into a storage rack.

 The Contenders